watchmypizza/Meteor/README.md

 [x] Raid-preventive commands

+[ ] Binaries for windows & linux to just use it for your own bot

 I'll add more to the roadmap, but for now we are done with basic commands.
 Always be prepared for more to come though!

 > Have a suggestion?
 Join the [support server](https://discord.gg/eQ7FHcmHc9) and feel free to suggest your idea!